Vkaisang41/trivia-quiz-app/README.md

 ## Author

-Vincent Kaisang
+**Vincent Kaisang**

 ## Description

 The **Trivia Quiz App** tests your general knowledge using multiple-choice questions from the *Science & Nature* category.
+It's built as a single-page application with a clean UI, interactive design, and instant feedback.

-### Features
+## Features

-- Randomly fetched quiz questions from a public trivia API
+- Fetches random quiz questions from a public trivia API
-- Multiple-choice format with shuffled answers
+- Multiple-choice format with shuffled answer order
-- Immediate feedback for correct or incorrect responses
+- Instant visual feedback for correct/incorrect answers
-- Live score display after each question
+- Live score display as the quiz progresses
-- Toggleable Dark Mode for low-light environments
+- Toggleable **Dark Mode** for better readability in low light
-- Responsive layout for mobile and desktop screens
+- Fully responsive layout for desktop and mobile devices

->**Note**: When using dark mode, some question text may not appear clearly due to HTML entity encoding issues.
-It's best to use light mode for full visibility.
+> **Note**: When using Dark Mode, some characters (like symbols or encoded entities) may not render clearly in certain fonts.
+Light mode is preferred for best clarity.

 ## Setup Instructions